cpranzl/NeoPixel-Emulator/README.md

 # NeoPixel-Emulator
-NeoPixel Emulator in Python with Pyglet
+NeoPixel Emulator Knowlwdgestone Edition in Python with Pyglet

-This emulator has two main ways to emulate.
-One is a simple NeoPixel strip with the basic setPixelColor and some simple effects, and the other is a matrix emulator.
-You can create large matrices that dynamically resize the window based on the size.
-There is also an almost one-to-one port of the Adafruit GFX library, which allows for the creation of many graphics primitives and even the drawing of monochrome bitmaps from an array.
-The only thing not implemented is tiling and printing of text.
+This emulator was forked from https://github.com/having11 and striped down to the single purpose of being a prototype for developing animations for a Neopixel strip consisting of two NeoPixel Sticks (8 x 5050RGB LED) and two NeoPixel Rings ( 16 x 5050 RGB LED).
+It simulates the powerup animation of a Knowledgde Stone from the computer game No Man's Sky.
+A powerdown animation is also implemented.